pschool-in/curriculum/content/grammar/new-topics/alliteration.md

 Classify these sentences as true or false. (title)
 ```
 True:
-Alliteration is a peotic technique.
+Alliteration is a poetic technique.
 Alliteration has a series of same sound words.

 False: